adeyinkaoresanya/eBay-scraper/README.md

 ## Usage

-The scraper function takes in the name of the product listing of interest. and the number of items to scrape and then returns a dataframe which can be converted to CSV and stored in the database.
+The scraper function takes in the name of the product listing of interest and the number of items to scrape and then returns a dataframe which can be converted to CSV and stored in the database.

-Note: More than one product can be entered into the function.
+Note: More than one product can be passed into the function.

 ```python